GoogleChrome/web.dev/src/site/content/en/blog/introducing-aurora/index.md

 authors on improvements, collaborate with the community and do our due diligence prior to landing any changes.

-{% Img src="image/0SXGYLkliuPQY3aSy3zWvdv7RqG2/M1CdgGUu5q2SGg9i428F.png",
+{% Img src="image/0SXGYLkliuPQY3aSy3zWvdv7RqG2/QFTQX7npdBsFheXIqbuc.png",
 alt="Aurora's partner driven process for improving Core Web Vital metrics", width="800", height="448" %}

 To summarize the steps we take for any new feature we work on:

-1. Identify user-experience pain in a popular stack, using representative apps.
+1. Identify user experience pain in a popular stack, using representative apps.
 2. Prototype solutions that address this, with an emphasis on "strong defaults" .
 3. Verify the feature with another framework stack, to ensure it is adaptable.